10 best pelvic floor trainers to improve function and strength in 2025

 Reasons to avoid

-The Elvie pelvic floor trainer is our top pick for many reasons - but the primary one is that it's so practical and easy to use, it feels comfortable to wear, and the app is simple to use with a gem iconic and progress bars in-app to record your kegel exercises.
-Plus, you only have to do the exercises three times a week to reap the benefits for the pelvic floor, instead of the standard daily exercise.
+The Elvie pelvic floor trainer is our top pick for many reasons, but the primary one is that it's so practical and easy to use.
+It feels comfortable to wear, and the app is simple with progress bars in-app to record your Kegel exercises.
+Plus, you only have to do the exercises three times a week to reap the benefits for the pelvic floor.

-Read our full review on the Elvie pelvic floor trainer here.
+Read our full review of the Elvie pelvic floor trainer here.

 Our expert review: